ckilpatrick23/udacity_sql_ck/README.md

 ## Getting Started

 This repository includes a .sql file with 4 different queries performed on the sample data.
 To run these queries:
-- The chinook.db database is available for download in this repo.
+1. The chinook.db database is available for download in this repo
-- The ck_queries.txt files include 4 different blocks.
-You can select the code from the in between the `\*QUERY*\` title and the `\*END*\` comment to generate the tables.
+2. The ck_queries.txt files include 4 different blocks.
+You can select the code from the in between the `\*QUERY*\` title and the `\*END*\` comment to generate the tables

 The code blocks found inside of the queries.txt file can be used to generate the following tables: